 During the Las Vegas massacre on October 1, 2017, for example, a lone gunman stood from his Mandalay Bay hotel suite on the 32nd-floor and opened fire on a crowd of concertgoers attending the Route 91 Harvest music festival, killing 58 people and injuring 546 others.
 Witnesses of the attack reported being unsure of what was happening, and were at first convinced the sounds of rapid firing were actually fireworks.
 A man two floors below the gunman's room knew immediately what was going on, but couldn't get a hold of anyone quick enough.
 Communication was critical in this high-stake situation because the faster people were informed the faster they could react to the information by sheltering in place, evacuating or avoiding the dangerous area.

 Recent events have posed increased security risks to soft target venues like houses of worship and other public and community spaces.
-Law enforcement, safety managers, and communities alike can implement some of these strategies to try and prepare for these events, and by rethinking emergency preparedness in the case of these soft-target attacks, will look to minimize the hurt and damage.
+Law enforcement, safety managers, and communities alike can implement some of these strategies for hardening soft target locations to try and prepare for these events, and by rethinking emergency preparedness in the case of these soft-target attacks, will look to minimize the hurt and damage.

 The nature of soft targets makes them difficult to protect, and every emergency management team must decide which practices and strategies to implement.
 It’s important that the public understands these safety practices, and while the recent attacks on soft targets are a matter of concern, there are ways to be proactive when it comes to protecting these public institutions and spaces.